samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 - Name this device (for example scale).
 - Click the "Connect Device..." button.

 Now this scale appears as one of the connected devices in the User Portal.
-Depending on the type, some devices require the user to authorize SAMI to get device data from the 3rd party cloud servers.
+Depending on the type, some devices require the user to authorize SAMI to get device data from the 3rd party cloud.
 For example, Withings and Fitbit devices require authorization while Vital Connect Module devices do not.
 You only need to do authorization once for such a device if authorization is needed.

 I follow the steps below to authorize SAMI to get my scale's data from Withings's server: